 Her suffering – the pain of her knee, copious bed sores, coughing up of blood, difficulty breathing, and inability to eat food, became unbearable.

-But she bore it for Jesus.
-She regularly flung her arms out in an attempt to be one with Jesus on the Cross.
+But she bore it all for Jesus.
+She regularly flung her arms out in an attempt to be one with Jesus on the cross.